oracle/opengrok/Messages.md

 While there are visible messages in the user interface, you can send a couple of other messages regarding configuration and web application statistics.
 All types are listed below.

+The OpenGrok comes with a tool which allows you to send these messages without any problem.
+It is called **Messages** and it is located under the tools directory.
+See the file for usage and more information.

 ## Types

 Currently supported message types: